elopio/docs/source/includes/_transactionAPI.md

     * **`p._timestamp`**  (string) Unix timestamp that falls within the desired Fee Window, as a hexadecimal string.
     * **`p.tx`** (Object) Object containing details about how this transaction should be made.
         * **`p.tx.to`** (string) Ethereum contract address on which to call this function, as a 16-byte hexadecimal string.
         * **`p.tx.send`** (boolean) &lt;optional> Whether this function should be executed as a transaction.
-When set to `false`, this function will attempt to return the cached Ethereum contract address for the Fee Window (which will not use any gas).
-When set to `true`, this function will create the Fee Window (if it doesn't exist yet), cache it, and return it (which will use gas).
+When set to `false`, this function will be executed as a call, which will simply return the last value that was cached (and will not use any gas).
+When set to `true`, this function will be executed as a transaction, which will use gas to re-calculate the value and cache it.
+(However, the return value will not be [obtainable](#transaction-return-values).)
         * **`p.tx.gas`** (string) &lt;optional> Gas limit to use when submitting this transaction, as a hexadecimal string.
 This does not need to be set if `p.tx.send` is `false`.
     * **`p.meta`**  (<a href="#Meta">Meta</a>) &lt;optional> Authentication metadata for raw transactions.
     * **`p.onSent`**  (function) &lt;optional> Callback function that executes once the transaction has been sent.